The Steinberg representation is irreducible: Buildings and the augmentation

 \section{Buildings and the augmentation}

 In this section, we prove Proposition~\ref{prop:augment}.
 Our proof uses the Borel--Tits structure theory for connected reductive groups, and all results we quote without proof or reference can be found in \cite[Chapter V]{BorelBook}.
 Let $\bG$ be a connected reductive group over a field $k$, and let $\bbF$ be another field.
+To quickly understand what we are doing, it might be helpful to assume on a first reading that $\bG = \GL_n$.